St Mary’s PDG Statement.

 3.To monitor and evaluate the impact of resources

-In 2017, St Mary’s Catholic Primary School was provided with a total PDG allocation of £36,000.
-This consists of £27,600 PDG and £8,400 Early Years PDG.
+In the academic year of 2018-2019, St Mary’s Catholic Primary School has been provided with a total PDG allocation of £31,100.
+This consists of £27,600 PDG and £3,500 Early Years PDG.
 At St Mary’s we have a comprehensive plan, agreed and monitored by Carmarthenshire Local Authority and ERW, to promote progress and remove barriers to learning for students eligible for this funding.

 We will use the funding available to:

 - Continue to provide behaviour support for those pupils experiencing emotional difficulties through the use of Thinking Detectives and Positive Play.

 - To provide additional support (homework club, after school clubs, lunchtime enrichment sessions) for our FSM pupils in addition to mainstream activities.